IKA3K/Stamina-House-Tokyo/README.md

 For Simply Love, please visit https://github.com/dguzek/Simply-Love-SM5 or click the link near "forked from..." above.

-If you have questions, feel free to drop by the #theme-stuff channel on the Stamina Nation discord: http://www.staminanation.com
+If you have questions, feel free to drop by the #theme-stuff channel on the Stamina Nation discord and ping me (@IKA3K): http://www.staminanation.com

 ## !
 IMPORTANT !